Thursday, December 22, 2022

 Dopamine has both CNS and outside CNS effects.

-In the brain, dopamine modulates and smooths skeletal muscle movement signals.
-In the limbic system, it organizes emotional memory formation and associated mood elevation.
+In the brain, dopamine edits signans that are going out to the skeletal muscle.
+In the limbic system, it organizes and forms emotional memory in associated mood elevation.

-Outside the CNS, Dopamine is produced locally and acts on surrounding cells only (action is called paracrine effects).
-Dopamine increases heart rate and BP by its direct action on blood vessels and kidneys.
-It is suspected that Primary hypertension is an abnormal function of dopamine in the kidneys.
+Outside the CNS, Dopamine is produced locally and acts locally (action is called paracrine effects).
+Dopamine increases heart rate and BP.
+It is suspected that Primary Hypertension is due to an abnormal dopamine action on the kidneys.
 In the pancreas, it decreases insulin production, on the GI tract decreases motility, acts to protect GI mucosa and boosts local cellular immunity.
-In the kidneys, the dopamine role has been studied with interest because it appears dopamine acts as a natriuretic hormone.
+It appears that dopamine acts as a natriuretic hormone in the kidneys.

-Diseases involving movement disorders, like Parkinson's disease and its subtypes, Restless leg syndrome and following minor strokes are treated with DOPA and drugs blocking the action of catechol O methyltransferase.
+Diseases involving movement disorders, like Parkinson's disease and Restless leg syndrome and minor strokes are treated with DOPA .

 5. Gamma Amino butyric acid (GABA).